patel-rupin2000/music-full/README.md

 # music-full
-## This webApp allows users to upload N music files and overlay them all
-## Users can preview and Download the Mixed resultant music
+<h2>This webApp allows users to upload N music files and overlay them all .Users can preview and Download the Mixed resultant music </h2>
-React web app for Overlaying of musics
+<h3> React web app for Overlaying of musics </h3>